 For those respiratory patients that already need oxygen: Talk to your doctor about how much oxygen you will need in-flight.
 This may be a higher flow rate than you normally use.
 You must also remember to arrange oxygen to be available at your holiday destination.
 Your local respiratory nurse will be able to offer you advice on this.

-- Check your insurance policy covers you for medical costs and return home.
-The British Lung Foundation has a list of insurance companies that will insure patients with lung diseases.
+Check your insurance policy covers you for medical costs and return home.
+Asthma and Lung UK has tips on getting travel insurance for patients with lung diseases.

 Bring your EHIC [European Health Insurance Card] if it’s not expired or your GHIC [Global Health Insurance Card].
 Click here for more information.

 Arrange disabled assistance at the airport if required.

 A letter in your hand luggage detailing your condition and medications.

 Medication in your hand luggage plus one spare week’s worth.